Anatomy of a Digital Bubble: Lessons Learned from the NFT and Metaverse Frenzy: Introduction

 Decentralized virtual worlds appear to have capitalized on the surge in popularity of both the metaverse and NFTs.
 Concretely, in late 2021, the renewed interest in the metaverse following Facebook's announcement, combined with the simultaneous sudden and substantial rise in cryptocurrency prices, caused a massive increase in Decentraland virtual land (parcel) prices, and in the valuation of its governance token called MANA.
 The median sales price of land in Decentraland rose from less than 1,000~USD in 2020 to roughly 15,000~USD in Q4 of 2021---only to plummet back to 5,000~USD in the subsequent half year.
-At the time of writing, prices have gone back down to approximately 1,000~USD.
+By the end of 2023, prices had gone back down to approximately 1,000~USD, and, as we will see, activity was minimal.
+At the time of writing, parcels go for approximately 200 USD.

-Such volatility has all the hallmarks of an economic bubble.
+Such volatility shows the hallmarks of an economic bubble.
+Was that indeed the case?
 How did the situation affect the wealth of all investors participating in Decentraland---both buyers and sellers?
 Were certain groups of users disproportionately and/or adversely affected?
 If so, could regulation help ``level the playing field?''
-Our main contribution is addressing these questions based on a quantitative analysis of online conversations (on Reddit) and of Ethereum blockchain records about Decentraland.
+Our main contribution is addressing these questions based on a quantitative analysis of online conversations on Reddit and of Ethereum blockchain records about Decentraland.

 We argue this is an important contribution to the study of the economics of digital markets.
 Economic literature has documented numerous economic bubbles across various markets and countries \cite{Ofek_Richardson_2003, Penasse_Renneboog_2022, Liu_Zhang_Zhao_2015}.
 However, these markets are typically geared towards accredited investors, high-income individuals, or otherwise limited segments of the population, resulting in limited exposure for the general public.
 On the other hand, despite their complex technological underpinnings, the markets for NFTs and metaverse-related asssets are directly marketed to the ordinary investors---including children \cite{SJVB2023}.
 Faverio~and~Sidoti~\cite{Faverio_Sidoti_2023} shows that 17\% of U.S. citizens, particularly young adults (e.g., 41\% of young men), hold or have held cryptocurrencies.
 Given the similarities between cryptocurrencies and NFTs (common blockchain lineage, novel technology, etc.), we conjecture that cryptocurrency investors are also likely to bet on NFTs.
 Therefore, we argue that documenting the impact of the NFT and metaverse economic bubble could, more generally, help understand the effects of modern ``digital bubbles,'' which impact a segment of the population potentially broader than ever before.